PaoloAE/paper_rl_blackbox_thermal_machines/README.md

 # paper_rl_blackbox_thermal_machines
-Code used to produce the results presented in the manuscript "*Model-free optimization of power/efficiency tradeoffs in quantum thermal machines using reinforcement learning*" by P.A.
-Erdman and F. Noé.
+Code used to produce the results presented in the manuscript:

+P. A. Erdman and F. Noé, *Model-free optimization of power/efficiency tradeoffs in quantum thermal machines using reinforcement learning*, [PNAS Nexus **2**, pgad248 (2023)](https://doi.org/10.1093/pnasnexus/pgad248).

 ## Getting started
 To get started, open the [```jupyter_qubit_refrigerator```](jupyter_qubit_refrigerator) or the [```jupyter_harmonic_engine```](jupyter_harmonic_engine) folder if you are interested respectively in the superconducting qubit refrigerator, or in the quantum harmonic oscillator heat engine.
 Both folders include the following Jupyter Notebooks: